 His goal is to help families at all stages of their life.
 To this end, he helps Florida seniors with estate planning and answering critical Florida long-term care questions, such as how to find and pay for good care in a Florida skilled nursing facility.
 His focus is on helping the elderly remain at home for as long as possible and planning to protect their life’s savings from long-term care costs.

 He also assists adult children throughout the nation dealing with Florida long-term care planning challenges for their parents.
-Finally, Scott also helps family members, caregivers, personal representatives and trustees on complicated Florida guardianship and probate cases.
+Finally, Scott also helps family members, caregivers, personal representatives and trustees on complicated Florida probate cases.

 Elder Law and Elder Care Law